 And, while branding and personalized marketing will be prominent, they aren’t the only trends!
 As we edge closer to 2019, there are three more marketing trends to keep an eye on – all in the form of content development and distribution.

 #1.
 Long-form content for making an SEO impact

 While word count is not the only thing that can impact how prominently an article will appear on the search engine results page, SEO experts say long-form content can give you an edge.
 Although Google doesn’t penalize blog posts if they fail to reach a certain word count threshold, it stands to reason that a high-quality article with 1,600 words will likely outrank a high-quality article with 500 words.
+A professional search engine optimization specialist helps your website be found on Google.
 It’s for that reason that I believe we’re seeing more publishers requiring guest authors to submit articles with a minimum of 1,000 or more words.

 I believe we’ll see more company blogs embracing long-form content and incorporating it into their content strategies.
-Therefore, businesses that have found they aren’t getting SEO traction with short posts may want to “go long” and add longer articles rich with information and insight that will attract readers and give Google a reason to rank them more favorably.
+Therefore, businesses that have found they aren’t getting SEO traction with short posts may want to get professional help from alberta seo / search engine optimization and add longer articles rich with information and insight that will attract readers and give Google a reason to rank them more favorably.

 #2.
 Video’s prominence as the preferred form of content

 In a survey by Wyzowl, “The State of Video Marketing 2018,” 97 percent of marketers said video has helped increase user understanding of their product or service, and 76 percent said it has helped increase web traffic and sales.
 That doesn’t seem farfetched given that 95 percent of people have watched explainer videos to learn more about a product or service and 81 percent have bought a product or service as a result of watching a brand’s video.